Overview

 1. Fetching Screening Questions

 Before you can display any screening questions in your UI or submit answers, you will need to ensure that a job with screening questions has been created and published in your customer’s ATS.
+You can then start fetching this info by having the “screening questions” scope enabled in your scope config.

 Scope config settings in Kombo dashboard